 What Is Meditation?

-The practice of meditation can take form in many ways, such as visualization, mindfulness, contemplation or silent observation.
-But the root essence of meditation remains the same regardless of the approach or technique.
+This can take form in many ways, such as visualization, mindfulness, contemplation, or silent observation.
+But the root essence of meditation remains the same – regardless of the approach or technique.
 This can only be described as a state of conscious awareness.

-The goal here is not to eliminate thoughts, but to become aware and eventually transcend the mind as we slip into an altered state of conscioiusness where we are much more in tuned with the sensations of the moment.
-It is from this state of being where you can assume the position of the observer.
-Imagine the observer as the one who is doing the mediation, not the one occupied with the scattered activities of a busy mind.
+The goal here is not to eliminate thoughts, but to become aware and eventually transcend the mind as we slip into an altered state of vibrant awareness.
+It is from this state of being where we can then assume the position of the silent observer.
+Imagine the observer as the one who is doing the mediation and not the one occupied with the scattered activities of the busy mind.

 Origins and History